DarrenCasper/DarrenCasper/README.md

 - 💞️ I’m looking to collaborate on Developing software related items
 - 📫 How to reach me: darrendexterthio@gmail.com
 - 😄 Pronouns: HE/HIM
-- ⚡ Fun fact: the gacha gamer
+- ⚡ Fun fact: Hoyoverse Gacha Slave

 <!---
 DarrenCasper/DarrenCasper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.